calum/jigsaw-builder/README.md

 y = (1/4)(cos(2pi*t)-1),
 where 0 < t < 1.
 ```
+More shapes and sizes will be added in future releases!

 ## Development
 Feel free to contribute to the github project.
 Create issues and pull requests if you like.
 This package still has a long way to go!
 Thank you for any help.